 Unit of measurement equal to 10-3 inches (0.001") or 0.0254 mm.

-The minimum level of illumination required to produce a full video signal, expressed as luminous flux per unit area (lux or footcandles) through a specified imaging lens, without AGC.
+The minimum level of illumination required to produce a full video signal from a camera, expressed as luminous flux per unit area (lux or footcandles) through a specified imaging lens.

 The pulse bandwidth of a modulatable laser.